The Secret Life of Pets 2: Production

 Harrison Ford joins the cast as the voice of Rooster.

 Universal Pictures and Illumination Entertainment announced a sequel to the original The Secret Life of Pets in 2016 with director Chris Renaud and writer Brian Lynch returning, and Chris Meledandri and Janet Healy producing.
 The Oatmeal writer Matthew Inman worked on the film as a creative consultant.

 Casting

 Louis C.K. was originally planned to reprise his role as Max, but after being accused of and later admitting to sexual misconduct with several women in November 2017, C.K. was dropped from the sequel.
-Patton Oswalt took over for C.K. as Max the following year in April, while Jenny Slate, Kevin Hart, Eric Stonestreet, Ellie Kemper, Lake Bell, Dana Carvey, Tara Strong, Hannibal Buress, and Bobby Moynihan reprised their roles.
+Patton Oswalt took over for C.K. as Max the following year in April instead, while Jenny Slate, Kevin Hart, Eric Stonestreet, Ellie Kemper, Lake Bell, Dana Carvey, Tara Strong, Hannibal Buress, and Bobby Moynihan reprised their roles.
 Additional casting includes Tiffany Haddish, Nick Kroll, Harrison Ford and Pete Holmes.

 Music

 Alexandre Desplat, who composed the score of the first film, returned for the sequel.
 The soundtrack was released by Back Lot Music on May 31, 2019, featuring cover versions of Bill Withers' "Lovely Day", Paul Simon's "Me and Julio Down by the Schoolyard" and Desiigner's "Panda".
 The songs were performed by LunchMoney Lewis, Aminé, Jack Antonoff and Kevin Hart.